2) Create a role account to own the Angelfish files / folders / processes.

 The default path is /usr/local/agfs/ -- be sure to assign ownership of the directory to the role account created in step 1.

-The download URL is available in the Trial Version email, and we recommend storing the installation package in the role account's home directory. (e.g. /home/agf/)
+The download URL is shown after you fill out the Trial Request form, and we recommend storing the installation package in the role account's home directory. (e.g. /home/agf/)

 If /tmp/ is mounted as noexec, Angelfish will only install to /usr/local/agfs/